Little daylight between US and Israel evident as Rubio and Netanyahu meet

 Fallout from Doha attack

+Israel destroyed another high-rise building in Gaza City as it moved ahead with its offensive.
+Video footage showed the explosion and the tower's collapse.
+Later, people could be seen scrambling up a mound of gray ruins.

-Israel continued its attacks on Gaza City, which it aims to take over, ordering the evacuation of another high-rise building, one of the city's tallest.
-In recent days, Israel has destroyed multiple high-rises, accusing Hamas of putting surveillance equipment in them, without providing evidence.
+In recent days, Israel has destroyed multiple high-rises after evacuation warnings.
+It accused Hamas of putting surveillance equipment in them, without providing evidence.

 Airstrikes overnight and into Monday killed at least 14 people, including children, said health officials at Shifa Hospital, where the bodies were brought.